Dantiest/murilex-prototype/README.md

 Project Vision:

-- Our goal was to build a transparent, accessible marketplace where anyone could:
+Our goal was to build a transparent, accessible marketplace where anyone could:

-- Invest in songs or catalogs and earn a share of streaming revenue
+- Invest in songs or catalogs and earn a share of streaming revenue.

-- Discover new artists based on financial performance
+- Discover new artists based on financial performance.

-- Support creators while benefiting from their success
+- Support creators while benefiting from their success.

 Status: